 Staying Stealthy and Private on WhatsApp

-If you don’t want to share any more information on WhatsApp than necessary, try putting these eight tricks into practice.
+If you don’t want to share any more information on WhatsApp than necessary, try putting these eight tricks into practice as it’s important to protect your privacy.
 They let you use WhatsApp on your own terms without having to worry about what other people think.
+Here’s more information on WhatsApp privacy settings if you’re interested.

 But using WhatsApp in secret is only part of the fight.
-You should make sure you’ve also taken these measures to make WhatsApp safer and more secure.
+You should know about the most common WhatsApp security threats and make sure you’ve also taken these measures to make WhatsApp safer and more secure .
+And for more on online security, check out how you can delete your personal data from public record sites .